German court finds Syrian ex-colonel guilty of crimes against humanity | DW | 13.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A court in Germany found a Syrian former colonel guilty on charges of state torture on Thursday, handing him a life sentence.
+A court in Germany found a Syrian former colonel guilty on charges of state torture on Thursday, and sentenced him to a life term in prison.

+Anwar R. was found guilty of overseeing the murder of 27 people at the Al-Khatib detention centre in Damascus.

 The prosecution of Anwar R. has taken place under the principle of universal jurisdiction, allowing the prosecution of possible war crimes committed by foreigners in other states.